tintildev/Learn_Java/README.md

 - [Author](#author)

 ### Goals
-I revised this repository at the end of 2021 and will now expand it regularly.
+With this repository I would like to improve my Java skills.
+I'm learning with the Java Roadmap from roadmap.sh and trying to implement my own projects on the topics.

 - Java
 - Swing, AWT, JavaFX